andrerferrer/attach-pdf-with-cloudinary-demo/README.md

-This is a Demo for showcasing how to attach pdf to a model
+This is a Demo for showcasing how to attach pdf to a model and upload it to cloudinary

 1. Install active storage and migrate
 ```shell